pavel-fokin/alpha/README.md

 # Alpha(α)

-This is walkthrough "Writing Interpreter in Go".
+This is an experiment based on walking through "Writing Interpreter in Go".

 ```go
 type int